Why is Mickey Mouse Still Alive?

 But what if these retailers adopted the Disneyland mentality, choosing to focus on experience first?
 How could that change the way people interact with – and ultimately purchase from – their stores?

 In fact, you don’t need to look much further than The Walt Disney Company itself, which took a page out of its own Disneyland playbook when it crafted a massive relaunch of its chain of Disney Stores in 2010.
-As Jim Fielding, then the President of Disney Stores Worldwide put it: “The world does not need another place to sell Disney merchandise — [Disney Store] only works if it’s an experience”.
+As Jim Fielding, then the President of Disney Stores Worldwide put it: “The world does not need another place to sell Disney merchandise — [Disney Store] only works if it’s an experience.

 And what an experience they built.
 More theme park than a retail store, Disney gave visitors a shopping experience unlike any other.
-From using touchscreens to display their favourite Disney movies and TV shows on large screens, to “magic mirrors” that allowed little boys and girls to interact directly with their favourite Disney characters when they walked by, the entire Disney Store experience was built around creating moments and memories, not selling a product.
+From using touchscreens to display their favorite Disney movies and TV shows on large screens, to “magic mirrors” that allowed little boys and girls to interact directly with their favorite Disney characters when they walked by, the entire Disney Store experience was built around creating moments and memories, not selling a product.

 But that’s not to say the product didn’t get sold.
 In fact, a Forbes analysis done 4 years after the relaunch of Disney’s retail chain suggested that the gamble on their “experience-focused” redesign paid off handsomely…to the tune of billions of dollars in merchandise sold!